Philip Gefter: Life

-In 2011, he and Richard Press (who were married in 2008) released their feature-length documentary film Bill Cunningham New York, about The New York Times photographer Bill Cunningham.
+In 2011, he and Richard Press released their feature-length documentary film Bill Cunningham New York, about The New York Times photographer Bill Cunningham.

 In 2011, Gefter received a Museum Scholar residency at the Getty Research Institute, the Getty Center, in Los Angeles, to work on a biography of Sam Wagstaff, the curator, collector, and patron of Robert Mapplethorpe, for the publisher W. W. Norton/Liveright, a project he began in 2009.